 - 1. ASPSPs authenticate: PSU needs to go through a strong customer authentication (SCA) at their ASPSP in order for a TPP request (i.e. access to information or payment initiation) to be actioned by the ASPSP. - 2.
 PSUs must have their normal authentication methods available: A PSU must be able to use the elements they prefer to authenticate with their ASPSP if supported when interacting directly with their ASPSP. - 3.
-Parity of experience: The experience available to a PSU when authenticating a journey via a TPP should involve no more steps, delay or friction in the customer journey than the equivalent experience they have with their ASPSP when interacting directly. - 4.
-Strong Customer Authentication: It is not expected that SCA would be required more than once when facilitating authentication for a single session of access to account information or a single payment initiation.
+Parity of experience: The experience available to a PSU when authenticating a journey via a TPP should involve no more steps, delay or friction in the customer journey than the equivalent experience they have with their ASPSP when interacting directly. - Strong Customer Authentication: It is not expected that SCA would be required more than once when facilitating authentication for a single session of access to account information or a single payment initiation. - 5.
+No Obstacles: ASPSPs must not create unnecessary delay or friction during authentication including unnecessary or superfluous steps, attributes, or unclear language, e.g. advertising of ASPSP products or services, language that could discourage the use of TPP services or additional features that may divert the PSU from the authentication process.